Frequently Asked Questions

 Is there a beach nearby?

-Muir Beach is about 3 miles away, Stinson Beach is about 10 miles away, and Golden Gate National Recreation Area also has several beaches.
+The nearest beach to Muir Woods is Muir Beach about 3 miles away.
+Stinson Beach is about 10 miles away, and Golden Gate National Recreation Area also has several beaches.

 Can I take anything from the park as a souvenir?